 The World Health Organization warns that the use of wireless networks could possibly be carcinogenic.
 “We are for a precautionary approach,” said Kruse.
 However, the BUND is not anti-progress and advocates for wired internet access in schools.

 In his requests to the Senate, Scheuerl also addressed the subject of data protection declarations and whether the legal guardian, adult students, and teachers have a way of accepting them and what would happen if they would not sign them.

 The school board admitted they are now investigating this.
 Scheuerl said: “The authorities had not carefully prepared for this beforehand.”
 However, the use of WLAN is from his point of view, ok if they would agree to it.
 “The use of the schools for the Internet research is important, but it is also about information literacy,” said Scheuerl.

 He also called for a general education about pedagogic and psychological consequences, liability risks, copyright issues, and risks.

 What Is The Future For WiFi In Schools?

 We can only speculate on how something like this will unfold.
 The massive amounts of exposure have only recently become a big problem, and negative health effects such as cancers can take decades to develop and manifest.
-And exceedingly little research has been done on the effects of WiFi radiation.
+And on top of that, there aren’t many research studies on the effects of WiFi radiation.

 The good news is that, as time goes on, more and more schools and districts are beginning to realize the harmful effects WiFi in schools can have on children and teens.